 After the kickoff meeting, I'll compile my notes and create a website sitemap.
-The sitemap is a summary of all the pages that will live on your website.
-It'll serve as a structural overview and help me understand the number of pages that need to be designed.
+The sitemap is a summary of all the pages that will be included on your website.
+It will serve as a structural overview and help me determine the number of pages that need to be designed.

-Next, I'll start wireframing the homepage and key service pages.
+Next, I'll begin wireframing the homepage and key service pages.
 Wireframes provide an overview of page structure, information architecture, user flow, functionality, and intended behaviors.

-The last step in the process is design.
-I'll take your brand, combine it with UI/UX best practices, and apply design to the wireframes created in the previous step.
-I always make sure to design mobile first, so you have an idea of what your website will look like on desktop and mobile.
-Once designs are complete, we'll schedule a meeting to review.
+The final step in the process is design.
+I'll take your brand and combine it with UI/UX best practices, applying this design to the wireframes created in the previous step.
+I always ensure a mobile-first approach, so you'll have an idea of how your website will look on both desktop and mobile devices.
+Once the designs are complete, we'll schedule a meeting to review them.
 The website development phase will begin once all designs have been approved.

-Note: If you decide to use a third-party to develop your website, all design files will be organized and released to you at time of approval.
+Note: If you decide to use a third party to develop your website, all design files will be organized and released to you upon approval.